Ancestors of Malcolm Samuel Moore

 - Samuel Henry Mawer (1857 - 1937)-

-James Jessop Mawer was born on 15 Dec 1882 in Port Sorell.
+James Jessop Mawer was born on 127 Oct 1843 in the Port Sorell district.
 James married Isabella Findlay, daughter of William Findlay and Christina Lethborg, on 25 Jul 1866 in Port Sorell.
 Isabella was born in 1842 in Inveresk, Midlothian, Scotland and died on 18 Jan 1923 in Tasmania at age 81.
-They had nine children:
+They had eight children:

 - James Alexander Moore (1867 – 1948)

 - Edward Henry Moore (1868 – 1941)

 - Albert Ernest Moore (1869 - )

 - William John Moore ( 1876 - )

 - Arthur Thomas Moore (1880 – 1953)